 Disconnect from social media & news outlets

-It’s easy to feel stressed and overwhelmed by the ongoing news stories about COVID-19 so pause on the 24 news cycle for a while.
-Disconnect from your social media if you find it too much as well.
-While social media can be great to connect people, it can also spread fake news and falsehoods which end up alarming people unnecessarily.
+It’s easy to feel stressed and overwhelmed by ongoing news stories and the lockdown so pause on the 24 news cycle for a while.
+Disconnect from your social media and stop the doomscrolling if you find it too much as well.
+While social media can be great to connect people, it can also spread fake news and rumours which end up alarming people unnecessarily.

-It’s tempting to binge on wine and pig out on carbs when faced with the prospect of a pandemic.
+It’s tempting to binge on wine and pig out on carbs when dealing with anxiety and stress .
 But resist the urge to stress eat.
 Try to eat healthy balanced meals and drink plenty of water to bolster your immune system.